FPGA-MAFIA/fpga_mafia/README.md

 ## Getting Started
-For best exporence we recomended using a windows machin running vscode + gitbash.
+For best experience we recomended using a windows machin running vscode + gitbash.
 To see the build and run options, use the following command:
 ```python build.py -h ```
 For any issue please see here: [fpga_mafia/discussions](https://github.com/amichai-bd/fpga_mafia/discussions/101)